-I. SYSTEMATIC THEOLOGY

-JOHN F. WALVOORD, Professor CHARLES CALDWELL RYRIE, Assistant Professor JOHN ALBERT WITMER, Assistant Professor CHARLES ASHWORTH NASH
+I. SYSTEMATIC THEOLOGY JOHN F. WALVOORD, Professor CHARLES CALDWELL RYRIE, Assistant Professor JOHN ALBERT WITMER, Assistant Professor CHARLES ASHWORTH NASH

 The object of this department of the curriculum is to present a comprehensive treatment of Systematic Theology, incorporating, in addition to the usual treatment of the subject, the more extensive demands of the premillennial interpretation of the Scriptures.
-Including the Prolegomena, eleven major divisions of the subject are recognized, and the entire discipline is consummated in an intensive analysis of one hundred and eighty-four doctrines.
+Including the Prolegomena, ten major divisions of the subject are recognized and studied intensively.
 The supreme aim of the course is to ground the student in the teaching of the Scriptures relating to each doctrine.
 The lecture method is used, combined with outside reading in standard works of theology.
 Systematic Theology (8 volumes) by Lewis Sperry Chafer is the required text for all prescribed courses in Systematic Theology.
 Students are expected to purchase the entire work their first semester.